 Basis of inherited property

-For deaths that occurred in year other than 2010, the tax basis of any property a taxpayer owns at the time of his or her death is "stepped up" to its date-of-death value.
+For deaths that occurred in years other than 2010, the tax basis of any property a taxpayer owns at the time of their death is typically "stepped up" to its date-of-death value.
 Since the basis is the amount from which any gain or loss will be figured when the new owner ultimately sells the property, this means that the tax on any appreciation that occurred during the taxpayer's life is essentially forgiven.

 Survivor's home sale exclusion

-In an important development for recently widowed spouses, a new law extends the period of time during which a surviving spouse may take up to $500,000 of home-sale profit tax-free, rather than being restricted to the $250,000 amount allowed for single homeowners.
+Tax law provides for an extended period of time during which a surviving spouse may take up to $500,000 of home-sale profit tax-free, rather than being restricted to the $250,000 amount allowed for single homeowners.
+The law allows the surviving spouse to use the $500,000 exclusion if the home is sold within two years of their spouse’s death.